gogoziyishi/Museum-Recommender-System/README.md

 # Museum Recommender System

 Welcome to the Museum Recommender System project!
-Below, you'll find a brief video that introduces our project and highlights its key features:
+Below, you'll find a brief video introduction to our project.
+Click on the image below to watch the video on YouTube and discover the key features of our system:

 [![Introduction Video](https://img.youtube.com/vi/QIAyQzMu3x0/0.jpg)](https://www.youtube.com/watch?v=QIAyQzMu3x0 "Watch Introduction Video")